Uniformization of semistable bundles on elliptic curves: Introduction

-Let $G$ be a connected complex reductive algebraic group, and $E$ a complex elliptic curve.
 The moduli of $G$-bundles on $E$ plays a distinguished role in representation theory, gauge theory and algebraic combinatorics (for example~\cite{BS,Sch} as the setting of the elliptic Hall algebra), and its geometry has been the subject of a long and fruitful study.
 Atiyah~\cite{A} classified vector bundles on $E$ in terms of line bundles and their extensions.
 In particular, he showed rank $n$ vector bundles with trivial Jordan-Holder factors are in bijection with unipotent adjoint orbits in $GL(n)$, with the unique irreducible such vector bundle corresponding to the regular unipotent orbit.
 This initiated the organizing viewpoint that vector bundles on $E$ form an analogue of the adjoint quotient of $GL(n)$, where the ``eigenvalues" of a vector bundle are the line bundles appearing as its Jordan-Holder factors.
 In a beautiful series of papers, Friedman, Morgan and Witten~\cite{FMW1,FM1,FM2} extended this to any $G$, definitively describing the Jordan-Holder patterns and the geometry of the coarse moduli of semistable bundles.
 Our focus here is the moduli stack of semistable bundles, and specifically the construction of an analytic uniformization of it by finite-dimensional subvarieties of the loop group of $G$.
 We discuss motivations and applications at the end of the introduction.